 Despite this, Del Bosque feels the 41-year-old deserves his nomination for the great work he did during his reign at Camp Nou where he guided the Blaugrana to 14 trophies in four years.

 "I have chosen Guardiola because he's Spanish and for everything that he has done.
 He has won three titles this year.
-When I choose a coach, I do it for his sporting merits as well as his behavior," he said.
+When I choose a coach, I do it for his sporting merits as well as his behaviour," he said.

-"Because of what he [Di Matteo] did with Chelsea after coming in halfway through the season," and Prandelli because "I chose him to give a nod to national teams."
+He said: "Because of what he [Di Matteo] did with Chelsea after coming in halfway through the season," and Prandelli because "I chose him to give a nod to national teams."

 However, Madrid boss Jose Mourinho was not on Del Bosque's nomination list despite steering Los Blancos to the Primera Division title last season.